Father Joseph Jerge

 Assigned as follows:

-Summary of Sexual Abuse Allegations against Father Joseph W. Jerge:
+Summary of Sexual Abuse Allegations against Fr.
+Joseph Jerge:

-The first allegation of sexual abuse against Father Joseph W. Jerge’s came to the Diocese of Erie in 1989.
+Fr.
+Joseph Jerge was ordained a priest in 1951, who served in multiple parishes in the Diocese of Erie.
+According to media reports, in The first allegation of sexual abuse against Father Joseph Jerge’s came to the Diocese of Erie in 1989.
 Shortly thereafter, the Diocese of Erie sent Jerge to St. Luke Institute, a notorious treatment facility for pedophile priests.
 This suggests that either Jerge admitted to the allegation or that there were too many victims to ignore; the grand jury report is not clear on this point.

 In order to return to ministry, the Diocese of Erie made Jerge sign an aftercare contract limiting his ministry with young boys upon his discharge from treatment.
 Bishop Michael Murphy then assigned him to St. John the Evangelist in Girard, Pennsylvania.